-A licensed crew member charged with duties essential to the operation of

-Glider Means a heavier-than-air aircraft, other than a hang-glider, that is supported in flight by the dynamic reaction of the air against its fixed, lifting surfaces, and whereof free flight does not depend on an engine; Medical service Means the person, associated with an air ambulance operator for the provider purposes of taking responsibility for the medical aspects of the operation and who is subject to the legislation administered by the Department of Health; Laboratory Means the facility that is approved by CAA National Accreditation Standard providing the analytical services to detect drugs of abuse; (MRO) Medical Review Officer: Means a medical physician responsible for receiving laboratory results from the drug-testing laboratory that has knowledge of substance abuse and has appropriate training or experience to interpret and evaluate an individual's positive test result, considering the declared information: Means a preliminary result established by screening test that indicates a Negative result (screen) drug possibly present in the sample is not detected above a specified cutoff Negative result Means a result reported by the laboratory that indicates that a suspected (confirmation) drug present in the sample is below a specified cut-off; Non-negative Means a preliminary result established by screening test that indicates a result substituted drug possibly present in the sample is detected above a specified cut-off. or invalid: A specimen that is reported as adulterated, Positive result Means a result reported by the laboratory as positive means that there is (confirmation) conclusive evidence that a drug is present in the sample tested at level greater than or equal to the confirmation cut-off concentration; Pilot (to) Means to manipulate the flight controls of an aircraft during flight time and may also be referred to as pilot flying (PF); Psychoactive Means any substance with psychotropic effects, excluding caffeine and substances tobacco Sample Means a representative portion of a specimen submitted to a laboratory for testing Screen Test Means a test to eliminate negative samples from further consideration and to identify the non-negative specimens that require confirmation testing; Specimen Means the portion of (normally) urine, blood or breath that is collected from a donor; Valid When used in connection with a license, rating, certificate, validation, authority, approval, or similar document means: a) That the expiry date on the document, if any, has not been exceeded;
+Flight crew A licensed crew member charged with duties essential to the operation of member; an aircraft during flight time Glider Means a heavier-than-air aircraft, other than a hang-glider, that is supported in flight by the dynamic reaction of the air against its fixed, lifting surfaces, and whereof free flight does not depend on an engine; Medical service Means the person, associated with an air ambulance operator for the provider purposes of taking responsibility for the medical aspects of the operation and who is subject to the legislation administered by the Department of Health; Means the facility that is approved by CAA National Accreditation Laboratory Standard providing the analytical services to detect drugs of abuse; (MRO) Medical Review Officer: Means a medical physician responsible for receiving laboratory results from the drug-testing laboratory that has knowledge of substance abuse and has appropriate training or experience to interpret and evaluate an individual's positive test result, considering the declared information; Negative result Means a preliminary result established by screening test that indicates a (screen) drug possibly present in the sample is not detected above a specified cutoff Negative result Means a result reported by the laboratory that indicates that a suspected (confirmation) drug present in the sample is below a specified cut-off; Non-negative Means a preliminary result established by screening test that indicates a result substituted drug possibly present in the sample is detected above a specified cut-off. or invalid; A specimen that is reported as adulterated, Means a result reported by the laboratory as positive means that there is Positive result conclusive evidence that a drug is present in the sample tested at level (confirmation) greater than or equal to the confirmation cut-off concentration; Pilot (to) Means to manipulate the flight controls of an aircraft during flight time and may also be referred to as pilot flying (PF); Psychoactive Means any substance with psychotropic effects, excluding caffeine and substances tobacco Sample Means a representative portion of a specimen submitted to a laboratory for testing Screen Test Means a test to eliminate negative samples from further consideration and to identify the non-negative specimens that require confirmation testing; Specimen Means the portion of (normally) urine, blood or breath that is collected from a donor; Valid When used in connection with a license, rating, certificate, validation, authority, approval, or similar document means: a) That the expiry date on the document, if any, has not been b) That the document has been issued legally and properly to that approved person.